 I only recently found out about these novels from an ANN article, but I love Nahoko Uehashi, and it's only 2 books, so it's nice and short.
 I've seen both Moribito and The Beast Player Erin anime, so I know I'm going to love The Deer King.
 I have the book for The Beast Player on my shelf that I still have to read.
 These novels are going to get an anime too, which makes three of Uehashi's works with anime adaptations.

-Since I can't sell using my own words, here's an interview with the English translator of her other books.
+Since I can't sell this using my own words, here's an interview with the English translator of her other books.
 I think she does a particularly good job of selling Nahoko Uekashi's style of writing.

 Here's an excerpt: